yasmin-aumeeruddy/snl-kube-health/README.md

 ## Test out the readiness Probe

-The unhealthy deployment should automatically recover after about 1 minute.
+The unhealthy deployment should automatically recover after about 30 seconds.
 Run the following command until you see the **READY** state return to **1/1**.

 `kubectl get pods`

 Once it has recovered you are going to make both demo pods unhealthy by making a POST request to each deployment.